greg-raven/Impeachment-Chronicles/_posts/2019-05-25-h-res-396-authorizing-and-directing-the-committee-on-the-judiciary-to-investigate-whether-sufficient-grounds-exist-for-the-house-of-representatives-to-exercise-the-power-vested-by-article-1.md

 ---
-title: 'H.Res.396 — Authorizing and directing the Committee on the Judiciary to investigate whether sufficient grounds exist for the House of Representatives to exercise the power vested by article 1, section 2, clause 5 of the Constitution in respect to acts of misconduct by Donald John Trump, President of the United States'
+title: "H.Res.396 — Authorizing and directing the Committee on the Judiciary to investigate whether sufficient grounds exist for the House of Representatives to exercise the power vested by article 1, section 2, clause 5 of the Constitution in respect to acts of misconduct by Donald John Trump, President of the United States"
 layout: post
 author:
 - Shelia Jackson Lee